Rudaq/MagicalWorld/README.md

 ## Setup
-In order to run this project you need to have a python compiler installed (e.g. Pycharm, Visual Code)
+In order to run this project you need to have a python compiler installed (e.g. prefferable Pycharm, Visual Code)

 :hourglass: *It will take a while to run because of all dependencies needed to startup the game, so be patient :)*